Yevgen1029/StockExchange/README.md

-If database haven't been created you can execute it with the next query:
+If database hasn't been created you can execute it with the next query:

 CREATE SCHEMA STOCK;